- Role-based, attribute-based, & just-in-time access to infrastructure

 Authenticating yourself to Unix or Linux servers can take a variety of forms, but the most common among them are simple pairings of username and password or a public and private cryptographic key.
 Key-based authentication is widely regarded as the preferred method due to the greater security that it provides.

-Using a password as the means of establishing your identity is subject to a variety of weaknesses.
+Using a password as a means of establishing your identity is subject to a variety of weaknesses.
 If you monitor the system logs of any server that has an SSH server accessible to the internet, you will see a nearly constant barrage of login attempts from attackers attempting brute force techniques to gain unauthorized access to your SSH client, often from hostnames indicating they are compromised servers.
 It is also essentially impossible to ensure that the user who enters a given password is the individual who that credential was intended for.
 Social engineering, poor password hygiene (using the same GitHub and Gmail password, for example), and shared logins all increase the probability that your servers will be compromised.

 While it isn't the only alternative to passwords, key-based authentication is by far the most commonly used and widely supported.
-The primary advantages that it provides over passwords are the ability to add a password as a second factor, and the need for the private key to be present on the device that is logging in.
+The primary advantages that it provides over passwords are the ability to add a password as a second factor and the need for the private key to be present on the device that is logging in.

 The first step to using this mechanism is to generate a pair of keys, one that is "public" and can be shared freely without risk of compromise, and one that is "private" which needs to be kept secret and secure.
 The public key or host-key is then placed on the target system(s) in an "authorized_keys" file which is owned by the user account that you would like to log in to.
 The private key will be placed in a default directory which varies depending on the platform that you are using.
 Alternatively, you can use the "ssh-agent" process to load and manage your private keys on your behalf.

-When generating your key pair there are a few choices to be made which can affect the overall security of your system.
+When generating your key pair, there are a few choices to be made which can affect the overall security of your system.
 The first decision is the type and strength of the key, followed by whether to protect it with a password.
 Unless the key is going to be used by an automated process, it is a good practice to use a password to protect it from unauthorized use in the event that it is leaked to an attacker.

 The default key formats are usually RSA or ECDSA, with RSA being the older and more established algorithm.
 Within those formats are the option to create keys of varying sizes.
-In general, a larger key is more difficult to compromise, with the tradeoff being that encrypting and decrypting messages with it will take longer, though on modern hardware that time difference is negligible.
+In general, a larger key is more difficult to compromise, with the tradeoff being that encrypting and decrypting messages with it will take longer, though on modern hardware, that time difference is negligible.

-As an example, the following command will generate an RSA key with a size of 2048 bits, that is password-protected, and save it to the default location for your operating system, including Linux (Ubuntu / Unix) and OSX computers.
+As an example, the following command will generate an RSA key with a size of 2048 bits that is password-protected and save it to the default location for your operating system, including Linux (Ubuntu / Unix) and OSX computers.

 ssh-keygen -t rsa -b 2048 -N a_secure_password -C 'A Comment Goes Here' -f ~/.ssh/id_rsa

-On the server-side, you can enforce which authentication options are supported, and for which users.
+On the server side, you can enforce which authentication options are supported and for which users.
 Assuming that you have decided to rely on key-based login, you should disable the option to use passwords on your servers.
 It is also advisable to disable logging in as the root user.
-By preventing root logins you are forced to either grant sudo permissions to your users or configure access to specific commands and directories, both of which ensure that you are considering who should be granted which powers.
+By preventing root logins, you are forced to either grant sudo permissions to your users or configure access to specific commands and directories, both of which ensure that you are considering who should be granted which powers.

 Adding the following settings to your `/etc/ssh/sshd_config` file will configure your SSH server process with the desired behaviors.

-The challenge that comes with key-based authentication is that as soon as you move beyond a single user and a single server you have to consider how to track, control, and rotate those keys.
-An audit tool can make this easier for teams, and strongDM allows you to bypass message authentication code algorithms since SSH passwords or keys are never stored on the local client.
+The challenge that comes with key-based authentication is that as soon as you move beyond a single user and a single server, you have to consider how to track, control, and rotate those keys.
+An audit tool can make this easier for teams, and StrongDM allows you to bypass message authentication code algorithms since SSH passwords or keys are never stored on the local client.

 Considerations For Your Key Management Strategy

 There are a variety of factors that you should be thinking of as you determine how best to design and implement your SSH key management strategy.
 When using public-key authentication as your default (or preferably only) login mechanism, each key that is provisioned on your infrastructure grants access to someone.
-Access, however, is a rather nuanced concept in this situation
+Access, however, is a rather nuanced concept in this situation.

 Authenticating a login session on a server requires the user who initiates that connection to have access to the combination of private key and username that are provisioned in advance.
 At face value this would appear to allow for easy access control and attribution of user actions, but only if each member of your team uses their own set of credentials.
 An additional concern is how to effectively modify or revoke access when an employee leaves the organization.